 He's best at fighting, self-proclaimed very good at yo-yos

-, and Duel Monsters.
+card game.
 His deck initially has no particular theme to it, but as time goes on it evolves into a gambling-themed deck, along with Warriors, Beast-Warriors, and support for his Red-Eyes Black Dragon.
 His trump cards are his Red-Eyes (ATK 2400/DEF 2000), and, as of Battle City, the powerful Warrior, Gilford the Lightning (ATK 2800/DEF 1400), plus the Jinzo, Insect Queen, and Legendary Fisherman that he won during his Battle City duels.
-His favorite card is the Flame Swordsman, who frequently gets him out of tight situations.
+His favorite card in the anime is the Flame Swordsman, who frequently gets him out of tight situations.

 - Abusive Parents: Specifically his alcoholic dad.

-- Adaptational Wimp: In the manga, he is very strong and does good in fights, beating up Bandit Keith and grab-holding Kaiba by his coat collar, knocking out Saruwatari with one punch, and taking down a Captain Ersatz of Leatherface during Death-T. In the anime, he comes across more as a wannabe badass, getting beat up by Bandit Keith and Kaiba grabbing his fist mid punch to throw him to the ground, and also comes close to drowning twice in the anime when he didn't in the corresponding manga events.
+- Adaptational Wimp: In the manga, he is very strong and does good in fights, beating up Bandit Keith and grab-holding Kaiba by his coat collar, knocking out Saruwatari with one punch, and taking down a Captain Ersatz of Leatherface during Death-T. In the anime, he comes across more as a wannabe badass, getting beat up by Bandit Keith and Kaiba grabbing his fist mid-punch to throw him to the ground, and also comes close to drowning twice in the anime when he didn't in the corresponding manga events.
 He also loses a lot more often in Duels, which weakens his growth in Battle City a fair bit.

 - Anti-Hero: Type II